-New Wayfinder partnership project is encouraging Croydon's residents to get active in the great outdoors
+New Wayfinder partnership project encourages Croydon's residents to get active in the great outdoors

-The Downlands Partnership has been pleased to be working in partnership with Striders of Croydon and London Borough of Croydon.
-Their work on three new wayfinder running/walking routes in three popular parks/open spaces is to encourage increased fitness and wellbeing of the borough's residents and visitors to the area.
+The Downlands Partnership was very pleased to work in partnership with Striders of Croydon and London Borough of Croydon during 2017/2018.
+Their work on three new wayfinder running/walking routes in three popular parks/open spaces has helped to encourage increased fitness and wellbeing of the borough's residents and visitors to the area.

 The Downlands Partnership was commissioned to produce and install all of the wayfinder posts - around fifty.
 The volunteers led by the staff were kept busy in the depot workshop and digging in the posts on site over the autumn/winter 2017/18 season.
 The project commenced in September 2017 and was completed in March 2018 and the routes have been very well received and well used since.
 Full details of the project and routes can be found on the Striders of Croydon website.

 Chalk grassland restoration given a helping hand thanks to Surrey Hills Trust Fund